webscreens/site-initiated-mirroring/security_and_privacy_self_review.md

 A website would be able to query (get events fired containing a boolean) whether the user has devices on the local network that support being a receiver for site-initiated mirroring (e.g a Chromecast device).
-Note that it could already query for devices that support existing uses of Presentation API (launching a web app by URL), and those sets of devices overlap for the most part.
+Note that it could already query for devices that support existing uses of Presentation API (i.e. launching a web app by URL), and given the capabilities of the receiver hardware currently on the market, it is likely that the information that can be obtained today already contains the information that's newly exposed through site-initiated mirroring, although that may change with the introduction of new receiver hardware with different capability combinations.

-This is needed for a website to be able to tell when it should show UI to allow users to initiate site-initiated mirroring -- it wouldn't be desirable for the user to click through just to find that they have no compatible devices.
+This is needed for a website to be able to tell when it should show UI to allow users to initiate site-initiated mirroring -- it wouldn't be desirable for the user to click through just to find out that they have no compatible devices.

 ## 2.2 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?